Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 - After completing the temple lore, they receive a message from Verdant in the form of a letter, and hopefully realise that the comet may be used for the letter
 	-  cynthia's character gets introduced asap
 	- depending on what she envisions, she either gets introduced as being sent by Verdant to simply sccompany them on their missions, or is a sort of messenger from the God of Death.
 	- After the party picks up the book of life, something happens, revealing the mural. the mural has a text in pre-common.
+"Your goals, while far away, can be achieved.
+Present the keys and your dreams are yours."
-"You are all looking for something, which will be revealedupon presenting the keys.".
-After reading the sentence, the symbols and gems  flicker once.
+	- After reading the sentence, the symbols and gems  flicker once.
 When certain people het close, their corresponding gem lights up.

 	- when this concludes, they return to the city and meet Cynthia, who will lead them to the city and travels with the party.
+		- Cook with her in VC what she thinks is most appropriate
 	- hopefully incentivises them to explore the city for once.
 (DRAW A MAP)
 		- Small side quest for some bandits that pickpocket people.
 		- quest might also contain them looking into the wares of the shopkeepers and possible smuggling activity or something (at least, a different threat that is not supernatural.
 Also gives.me.an excuse.to introduce a newspaper talking about a rise of suspicious shipments that the local police is investigating.
 (Totally didn't steal from Mistborne))